BrendanCook44/Deep-Learning-Specialization/README.md

-# Deep Learning Specialization Certification Projects
+# Deep Learning Specialization Certification

 This repository contains all projects & assignments associated with the completion of the Deep Learning Specialization Certification offered by Stanford and DeepLearning.AI.